milindchavan12/Angular/README.md

 ![img text](https://github.com/milindchavan12/Angular/blob/master/Assets/AngularCompoent.png)

+### Decorator
+Decorator is a function that adds Metadata to the class, it members, or its method arguments.
+And Prefix with @ sign

 ## Angular Modules
 Angular modules are code files that organise and modularize the application into cohesive blocks of functionality.
 ![img text](https://github.com/milindchavan12/Angular/blob/master/Assets/Modules.png)